grafana/mimir/pkg/scheduler/DESIGN.md

 The solution should maintain high utilization of queriers while there are still any requests in the queue.
 Querier capacity should not be permanently "reserved" for any query type;
-as there is no guarantee of when that query type will be enqueued again, permanent capacity reservation could result resource under-utilization and waste.
+as there is no guarantee of when that query type will be enqueued again, permanent capacity reservation could result in resource under-utilization and waste.

 ### Solution 1: Queue Splitting by Query Component and Query Component Selection by Round-Robin